lugu/toner_chip_reset/README.md

 This tutorial deals with the second part: it details how to analyse your chip and reset it yourself.

+For more information about why manufaturer include those chips, read the [about page](/ABOUT.md).

 Step 0: the problem
 ===================